Intervue/Data-structures-algorithms-for-interviews/README.md

 ## Code explanation

-1. <stdio.h> is a standard C library to be included
+1. '<stdio.h>' is a standard C library to be included
-2. main() is the function which is executed by C compiler each time the program in C is run.
+2. 'main()' is the function which is executed by C compiler each time the program in C is run.
 In case another function is to be called, it can be called via main.
-3. printf prints the output on the screen
+3. 'printf' prints the output on the screen
-4. gcc hello-world.c creates output file a.out.
+4. 'gcc hello-world.c' creates output file a.out.
-5. ./a.out is run to see the output
+5. './a.out' is run to see the output